davidgfitzgerald/time-tracker/devlog.md

 Reading into VPC's to understand more about them and see what the best approach of securely allowing connection from my local machine into the DB will be.

-Exploring option of having an EC2 act as a gateway running tailwind.
+Exploring option of having an EC2 act as a gateway running tailscale.

 I have successfully instantiated an EC2 instance that I can connect to via ssh.
 I am now trying to add an ssh key-pair to it such that I don't get the Permission denied (publickey) error.